Klepac-Ceraj-Lab/ResonanceMicrobiome/README.md

 ### Instantiate the `analysis/` directory

-The `analysis` directory has two files that enable easy replication of the julia project environment and its dependencies, `Project.toml` and `Manifest.toml`.
+The root directory has two files that enable easy replication of the julia project environment and its dependencies, `Project.toml` and `Manifest.toml`.
 To use them, start a julia REPL,